-The Fund has investments in only equity securities classified as FVTPL.
-Hence, no impairment allowance is recorded in these financial statements as per IFRS 9.
 The Fund's cash and cash equivalents are held mainly with counterparties having "A-" credit rating.
 Credit risk relating to the financial instruments is considered to be not significant.

 Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.